-The Gunning Fog formula generates a grade level, typically between 0 and 20.
-The formula estimates the years of formal education the reader requires to understand the text on first reading.
+The Gunning Fog formula generates a grade level between 0 and 20.
+It estimates the education level required to understand the text.

-Text to be read by the general public should aim for a grade level of around 8.
-Text above a score of 17 should be taken to have graduate level readability.
+A Gunning Fog score of 6 is easily readable for sixth-graders.
+Text aimed at the public should aim for a grade level of around 8.
+Text above a 17 has a graduate level.

 Where did the test come from?

 The Gunning Fog index was developed by Robert Gunning Associates.
 This was a consultancy set up by Robert Gunning in 1944.
 It aimed to help businesses to improve their writing.

 Gunning was an American businessman experienced in publishing.
 In 1964, Gunning reflected on how his own work was questioned.
 Columbia University had evaluated his articles for readability.